Can you clarify what "cookies" are?

 Can cookies be dangerous?

 It's like asking if broccoli is dangerous - one would almost absolutely say "no", but what if that broccoli was tainted with something malicious?
-Cookies are all over the internet and if you want to utilize websites properly, you need to keep them active.
+Cookies are all over the internet and there's an excellent chance your computer has a folder somewhere full of them.
+99.5% of these are bound to be completely safe.
 But there is such a thing called a "malicious cookie" or "tracking cookie", which questionable website owners may place on your device.
 These track you and your surfing habits, and then over time the information in this historical profile can be sold.
 Your best defense in this case: Clear your cookies every once in a while, and more importantly, visit only websites you trust.
 Like Lammle's.
 Simply put: We will never sell you out.
 (And other reputable companies won't either.)

 Now I'm wondering... can I turn cookies off?